- Duration: October 2012 – October 2016

-USAID/Afghanistan works with the private sector to strengthen the productivity of enterprises and create jobs.
-ABADE’s objectives are to increase domestic and foreign investment, stimulate employment, and improve sales of Afghan products.
-ABADE forms public-private alliances with Small and Medium-sized Enterprises (SMEs) which helps to mitigate the risks of business expansion.
-The project is designed to complement other USAID programs that aim to improve the business-enabling environment, develop a skilled workforce, and facilitate access to finance.
+Assistance in Building Afghanistan by Developing Enterprises (ABADE) works with the private sector to strengthen its productivity and help enterprises sustain growth and create jobs.
+ABADE’s objectives are to increase domestic and foreign investment, stimulate employment and improve sales of Afghan products.
+ABADE’s public-private alliances with Small and Medium-sized Enterprises (SMEs) help reduce the risks involved with business expansion.
+The project coordinates with other USAID programs to improve the business-enabling environment, develop a skilled workforce and facilitate access to finance.

 - Small and Medium Enterprises: Capital is provided to existing SMEs or business alliances through a competitive application process.
 Afghan business partners must invest at least twice USAID’s contribution in various manufacturing sectors.

 - Innovation Public-Private Alliances (PPA): USAID aims to stimulate innovation by providing capital for new business ideas through a competitive application process.
 Afghan business partners must invest an amount at least equal to the USAID contribution.

 - Technical Assistance and Business Advisory Services: ABADE provides technical assistance and business advice to SMEs, sub-award recipients and other key stakeholders in accounting, marketing, access to finance, achieving quality standards and how to use specialized production machinery.
 Special focus is on women entrepreneurs and ABADE’s PPA partners.